-Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) boasts many outstanding students involved in a wide variety of extracurricular activities.
+Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) boasts many outstanding students involved in a wide variety of extracurricular activities.
 However, sophomore student Suraj Sehgal (2018) is surely one of the most remarkable.
 In his short time at Tech, Sehgal

 Recently, Sehgal sat down for a Q&A about his internationally focused activities, his involvement with organizations dedicated to ending human trafficking, and the importance of a global perspective.